Konstantinos91/Sentiment_analysis_on_Rotten_Tomatoes/README.md

 • train.tsv consists of the expressions and their related sentiment labels.
 Moreover, it has been given a SentenceId with the goal that we can track which phrases have a place with a solitary sentence.
 • test.tsv contains only expressions and we should allocate a sentiment label to every single expression.
 In addition, the sentiment labels are:
-0 - negative
+0 - negative,
-1 - somewhat negative
+1 - somewhat negative,
-2 - neutral
+2 - neutral,
-3 - somewhat positive
+3 - somewhat positive,
 4 - positive.